Intuitive Shape Editing in Latent Space

-\paragraph{Architecture} For the embedding, we use 1d convolution with kernel size 1 to increase from 3 (canonicalizer)/4 (main network) to (64, 128, 1024) channels per point, then applying both max pooling and average pooling to obtain two 1024 dimensional embedding vectors that we concatenate.
+\paragraph*{Architecture} For the embedding, we use 1d convolution with kernel size 1 to increase from 3 (canonicalizer)/4 (main network) to (64, 128, 1024) channels per point, then applying both max pooling and average pooling to obtain two 1024 dimensional embedding vectors that we concatenate.
 For the canonicalizer, this is then encoded to a 256-dimensional embedding vector through three linear layers (512, 256, 256), and then reconstructed to a full point cloud of 2048 3D points through 3 final linear layers (256, 512, 6144).
 The architecture and output can be seen in \cref{fig:canonicaliser_a}, a visualisation of the consistency can be found in \cref{fig:canonicaliser_b}.
 Note that the consistency is becoming weaker for unique shapes, see the rear of the bottom-right example.
-For the main network, we apply two separate encoders (one for handles, one joint for style and residual) on the embedding vector, reducing the number of channels to 512, then 256, then the desired target size.
+We would like to point that that this pre-training is just for increased performance, the whole network can be trained end-to-end (with the canonicalizer loss being added to the losses of the main network).
+However, this increases computation time significantly.\\ For the main network, we apply two separate encoders (one for handles, one joint for style and residual) on the embedding vector, reducing the number of channels to 512, then 256, then the desired target size.
 For all experiments in this paper, we used a 200 dimensional latent vector for style and residual each, while using 3 neurons per handle point.
+This can be altered without much impact on the quality, as long as the latent does not shrink below roughly 50 dimensions.
 For the decoder, we combine handles and style vector into a single latent vector, concatenate the desired point to decode, and then apply an MLP for 8 layers with channel size 512 and a residual connection from the latent vector to the 5th layer of the MLP.